nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

 ![NMOS CHAR SCHEMATIC](./Images/Igs_plot_nmos.png)

-After finding Vth, gm(Transconductance parameter) and rds(Linear resistor) take me a quite time :), so this is what I can conclude.As we know that Transconductance (gm) is defined as the ratio between the change in output current and the corresponding change in the input voltage of a MOSFET.
+After finding Vth, gm(Transconductance parameter) and rds(Linear resistor) take me a quite time :), so this is what I can conclude.
+As we know that Transconductance (gm) is defined as the ratio between the change in output current and the corresponding change in the input voltage of a MOSFET.

 <div align="center">
 <img src="/Images/gm_formula.png">
 </div>
+So this quite easy to find gm, I already have Ids(current output) and Vds(voltage input) so just using deriv() function